Perry T. Rathbone

-Perry Townsend Rathbone (July 3, 1911- January 22, 2000) was one of the leading American art museum directors of the 20th century.
-As director of the St. Louis Art Museum from 1940–1955, and the Museum of Fine Arts, Boston from 1955–1972, he transformed these institutions from quiet repositories of art to vibrant cultural centers.
+Perry Townsend Rathbone (July 3, 1911 – January 22, 2000) was one of the leading American art museum directors of the 20th century.
+As director of the St. Louis Art Museum from 1940 to 1955, and the Museum of Fine Arts, Boston from 1955 to 1972, he transformed these institutions from quiet repositories of art to vibrant cultural centers.
 Known for his sensitive installations as well as his bold publicity stunts, he increased the membership and attendance figures of both institutions exponentially, and also added significant works to their permanent collections across the board.

 Biography

 Early years

-Rathbone was born in Germantown, Pennsylvania on July 3, 1911 and spent his early childhood in New York City where his father, Howard Betts Rathbone, worked as a salesman.
+Rathbone was born in the Germantown neighborhood of Philadelphia, Pennsylvania, on July 3, 1911, and spent his early childhood in New York City where his father, Howard Betts Rathbone, worked as a salesman.
 His mother, Beatrice Connely Rathbone, was a school nurse.
-In 1917 the family moved to New Rochelle, New York where Perry and his older brother Westcott attended the local public schools.
+In 1917 the family moved to New Rochelle, New York, where Perry and his older brother Westcott attended the local public schools.
 Perry entered Harvard College as a freshman in the fall of 1929 with the class of 1933.
 At Harvard he majored in art history and went on to take the graduate course with Professor Paul Sachs called "Museum Work and Museum Problems," which was responsible for training the first generation of museum professionals in America.
 Rathbone's classmates in the museum course included Henry McIlhenny, Charles Cunningham, John Newberry, and James Plaut.